elliotwhong/elliotwhong/README.md

 - 👋 Hi, I’m @elliotwhong
 - 👀 I’m interested in etablish own mall
-- 🌱 I’m currently learning learning the everything about establishing a mall
+- 🌱 I’m currently learning the everything about establishing a mall
 - 💞️ I’m looking to collaborate on coding and marketing
 - 📫 How to reach me +8618140420860(whatsapp)